The IMISA Board of Directors

 Mbuyiselo Yanta lives in one of Cape Town, South Africa’s largest townships, Khayelitsha.
 He is passionate about working with youth and supporting them in shifting their limiting mindsets.
 Mbuyi has completed an advanced Organisational Relationship Systems Coaching training in Systems Coaching as well as the Alchemy course – the Art and Science of Co-facilitation with CRR Global.
 He has also completed foundation training in African Family Constellations.

-Mbuyi is currently completing the University-Based Certificate Training in Mindfulness-Based Interventions (MBIs) delivered by the Institute for Mindfulness South Africa, in collaboration with Stellenbosch University Faculty of Medicine and Health Sciences.
+Mbuyi has completed a University-Based Certificate Training in Mindfulness-Based Interventions (MBIs) delivered by the Institute for Mindfulness South Africa, in collaboration with Stellenbosch University Faculty of Medicine and Health Sciences.
 He has also completed a fellowship in Organizational Innovation with DG Murray Trust.

 Mbuyi has worked with numerous young people from Action Volunteers Africa, The Year Beyond Afterschool Gamechanger Programme, the Youth@Work programme of the Desmond & Leah Tutu Foundation and recently Project Codex.
 He is currently working at Next Step Coaching & Training as a Trainer and Facilitator, delivering various programs and supporting and mentoring young people from the townships in the Cape Town area.